inkyubeytor/chart_classification/README.md

 A chart classification pipeline.

 TODO:
-* Given list of URLs or paths, add images to data store
-  * If a list of classes is given, add with those classes
 * Given a list of image names from data store and list of conversions, apply conversions to images in data store (destructively)
 * Given list of image names from data store and list of conversions, make a new